Quick and Easy – How to Make Chia Seed Jam in Minutes

 The seeds also add a dark colour to jam, so peach or mango coloured jam turns a not so lovely brown/grey.
 That’s why I usually use dark coloured fruit for chia seed jam.

-I would describe the consistency more like a stiff stewed rhubarb or fruit compote than like a traditional jam.
-It works on toast and is great on pancakes, French Toast, crepes, yogurt or oatmeal.
+I would describe the consistency more like a stiff stewed fruit or fruit compote rather than like a traditional jam.
+It works on toast and is great on pancakes, French Toast, crepes, yogurt, scones or oatmeal.
 The more chia seed you add, the stiffer the jam gets.

 What Kind of Fruit Can I Use?

 Chia seed preserve can be made with almost any kind of fruit, both fresh and frozen.
-Popular options include strawberries, raspberries, blueberries and blackberries, or any combination of those.
-You can also use peaches and mangoes, but the colour will be brownish, not beautiful yellow/gold.
+Popular options include strawberries, raspberries, blueberries, haskaps and blackberries, or any combination of those.
+You can also use peaches and mangoes, but the colour will be a little gray thanks to the seeds.
 You can also mix and match fruits to create unique flavor combinations.

-My first batch using strawberry rhubarb – delicious!
+My first batch using whole seeds and a strawberry rhubarb combo – delicious!

 This preserve is not suitable for hot water bath canning.
 Here’s why:

-• Chia seed is a low acid ingredient, by adding it to your preserve, you may make your preserve a low acid preserve and susceptible to pathogens (eg. Clostridium Botulinum) that can not be destroyed in a hot water bath.
+• Chia seed is a low acid ingredient and there is no additional acid in this preserve.
+That makes it susceptible to pathogens (eg. Clostridium Botulinum) that can not be destroyed in a hot water bath.

 • Chia seeds absorb water (much like starch or flour) thereby increasing the viscosity, changing the acidity and water activity of the jam and making it unsafe to can like other jams.
 The same reason why flour or starch (with the exception of Clear Jel) should not be added to preserves.